nickl111/beerlogger/readme.md

 - I used a smaller resistor across the piezo than recommended because the larger one was physically too large to fit on the board.
 I don't think this makes much difference for this application.
 - Airlock activity doesn't completely represent fermentation activity.
 I know.
 This is a guide only.
 - Braubot might be being used by someone else.
 I haven't checked.
 It's not meant to be serious.
+- Electricity and beer do not mix.
+Be careful.